AdvUni/gafaspot/doc/secengs_ssh.md

 curl --header 'X-Vault-Token: '"$VAULT_TOKEN"'' --request POST --data @ssh_config.json http://127.0.0.1:8200/v1/operate/<environment_name>/SSH/config/ca
 ```

 As you can see, the last part of the request path is `ca`.
 This defines that the SSH Secrets Engine will be used with the Signed Certificates Mode.
-Furthermoe, use the following config:
+Furthermore, use the following config:

 ```json
 {